opis/json-schema/1.x/structure.md

 - `http://json-schema.org/draft-07/schema#` - latest version
 - `http://json-schema.org/draft-06/schema#` - previous version

-This keyword is not required, and if missing, the fallback is the latest version URI.
+This keyword is not required and if it is missing, the URI of the latest schema version will be used instead.

-The only difference between draft 06 and 07 is that draft 06 does not support [if-then-else keywords](conditional-subschemas.html#if-then-else).
+The only difference between draft 06 and draft 07 is that draft 06 does not support [if-then-else keywords](conditional-subschemas.html#if-then-else).

 ## $id keyword

-This keyword is used to specify an unique id for the document or document subschemas.
+This keyword is used to specify an unique ID for a document or a document subschemas.
 The value of this keyword must be a string representing an URI.
-All subschema ids are resolved relative to document id.
+All subschema IDs are resolved relative to the document's ID.
-It is not required, but as a best practice you should consider this required.
+It is not a required keyword, but we recommend you using it, as a  best practice.

 The usage of this keyword will be covered in the next chapters.

 ## Metadata keywords

-These keywords are not used for validation, but to describe the validation and how it works.
+These keywords are not used for validation, but to describe the validation schema and how it works.
 All keywords are optional.

 ### title